Latitude Zero (film)

 Latitude Zero (緯度0大作戦, Ido Zero Daisakusen) is a 1969 tokusatsu science fiction film directed by Ishirō Honda, with special effects by Eiji Tsuburaya.
-An international co-production of Japan and the United States, it stars Joseph Cotten, Cesar Romero, Akira Takarada, Masumi Okada, Richard Jaeckel, Patricia Medina, and Akihiko Hirata.
+An international co-production of Japan and the United States, it stars Joseph Cotten, Cesar Romero, Akira Takarada, Masumi Okada, Richard Jaeckel, Patricia Medina, Akihiko Hirata and Linda Haynes.
+The film was written by Ted Sherdeman, based on his 1941 radio serial of the same name; the Japanese version also credits Shinichi Sekizawa as co-screenwriter.